This post was originally published in May 2013 and was updated in June 2020.

-One of the best gifts that I've ever gotten is a popover pan.
-I've always loved popovers--my mom made them occasionally when I was growing up--but over the past few years popovers have become a dinnertime staple, as well as a gateway drug to the wonderful world of homemade bread.
-The best part is that since we're a family of two we each get three popovers (and sometimes, Mike even gives me one of his.
-More proof that he is the perfect husband.)
+One of the best gifts that I've ever received is a popover pan.
+I've always loved popovers, but over the past several years they've become a dinnertime staple.
+Since we're a family of two we each get three popovers (and sometimes, Mike even gives me one of his—undeniable proof that he is the perfect husband.)

-All of my popover baking has given me a very precise and well-tested recipe, which is a variation on the basic popover recipe that came with my pan.
-I have found that using soy milk results in a slightly fluffier popover, but skim milk will give you a decent texture as well.
+All of my popover baking has given me a precise and well-tested recipe, which is a variation on the basic popover recipe that came with my pan.
+I've found that using unsweetened soy milk results in a slightly fluffier popover, but skim milk will give you a decent texture as well.
 I don't recommend using whole milk—it weighs the popovers down too much.
 I prefer to mix the batter with an electric hand mixer, again because I think the texture ends up fluffier, but if you don't have one a blender can be used instead.
-Finally, I learned the hard way to avoid using the convection setting on my oven--the popovers will brown too quickly and won't rise very much.
+Finally, avoid using the convection setting on your oven.
+The popovers will brown too quickly and won't rise very much.

 - vegetable shortening, for greasing the pan